Coming Soon: Ethiopia, Brazil, and the Philippines

 - Eden will work with the local and indigenous communities to provide long-term economic opportunities through mangrove and terrestrial reforestation.

-How you can help with global reforestation and save lives
+How you can help with global restoration and community development

 Join us in restoring the environment through reforestation and supporting communities for the long-term by becoming a partner, a donor, or a carbon project sponsor.